marekszczepansky/sda-webapp-test/src/main/readme.md

     }

     public void attributeReplaced(HttpSessionBindingEvent sbe) {
-      /* This method is invoked when an attibute is replaced in a session.
+      /* This method is invoked when an attribute is replaced in a session.
       */
     }